juli1/foo-bar-baz/README.md

 ### TODO

- - Reading values from a JSON file and deserialize into a class
  - Make multiple execution of a function into multiple threads
  - Getting rules from an API and serializing it
  - Reading data from the environment (env variables)